shaznan/ReactNative-MusicPlayer/README.md

 <img src="https://github.com/shaznan/ReactNative-MusicPlayer/blob/main/docs/Screenshot%202022-02-05%20at%2019.59.06.png?raw=true" />

-## Built using React Natie Expo Cli
+## Built using React Native Expo Cli

 Remaining Tasks to work on:
 - [ ] Implement Functionality to control audio in the player screen.